TheThingSystem/steward/nodewiki/steward/Philosophy.md

-The steward's curators hope that the market will now auto-correct so that thing-makers can focus on making clueful things, client-makers can focus on making cool clients, and consumers can defines the rules for HA in their homes.
+The steward's curators hope that the market will now auto-correct so that thing-makers can focus on making clueful things, client-makers can focus on making cool clients, and consumers can define useful rules for HA in their homes.